celo-org/docs/docs/protocol/plumo.md

 - Phase 2 - Plumo circuit
   - In this phase, the participants contribute to the Plumo circuit keys, which would be used by provers to create proofs and verifiers to verify them.

 Phase 1 will take place starting early December 2020, and continue until January 2021.
 It will consist of multiple rounds of 6–10 contributors each running the Plumo setup for approximately 36 hours.
-While much of the activity is passive and involves simply running the computation continuously, contributors should not expect to use their machines for other intensive activies through the duration of the setup.
+While much of the activity is passive and involves simply running the computation continuously, contributors should not expect to use their machines for other intensive activities through the duration of the setup.

 Phase 2 will commence roughly a month after Phase 1.